solid/solid-spec/api-websockets.md

 ```

 Subscribing to a container can also be really useful, since all CRUD operations
-(POST, PUT, PATCH, DELETE) performed on member resources of that container will trigger
+(POST, PUT, PATCH, DELETE) performed on resources of that container will trigger
 a notification for the container URI.
 This makes synchronization between
 multiple apps really easy.
-It only affects the parent container, of which the resource is a member,
-not further ancestor containers.

 For example, a client subscribes to the `data/` container: